atharva3010/daix-switcher-vuetify/src/assets/articles/6-things-you-can-do-with-bitcoin.md

 ### Spending Bitcoin

 Spending Bitcoin offers you a unique advantage over traditional spending.
 For instance, with Bitcoin, you can make anonymous transactions.
-This means - if you follow <a href="https://coinsutra.com/anonymous-bitcoin-transactions/" target="_blank">proper practice</a> - you can make purchases without revealing your real identity.
+This means - if you follow <a href="https://coinsutra.com/anonymous-bitcoin-transactions/" rel="noopener" target="_blank">proper practice</a> - you can make purchases without revealing your real identity.
 This is one of the reasons that it became so popular on the dark web in its early days.

 Another unique feature (mainly for merchants) is that you can be sure that there will be no chargebacks or frozen funds.
 Once a Bitcoin transaction is confirmed, which usually takes 1-30 minutes, there is no way for the sender to revert that transaction.